acon96/home-llm/docs/Setup.md

 ### Step 2: Model Selection
 The next step is to specify which model will be used by the integration.
 You may select any repository on HuggingFace that has a model in GGUF format in it.
 We will use `acon96/Home-3B-v3-GGUF` for this example.
 If you have less than 4GB of RAM then use `acon96/Home-1B-v3-GGUF`.

-**Model Name**: Use either `acon96/Home-3B-v3-GGUF` or `acon96/Home-1B-v3-GGUF`
+1. Under the `Llama.cpp` service that you just created, select `+ Add conversation agent` **Model Name**: Use either `acon96/Home-3B-v3-GGUF` or `acon96/Home-1B-v3-GGUF`
 **Quantization Level**: The model will be downloaded in the selected quantization level from the HuggingFace repository.
-If unsure which level to choose, select `Q4_K_M`.
+If unsure which level to choose, select `Q4_K_M` or `Q4_0`.

 Pressing `Submit` will download the model from HuggingFace.
 The downloaded files will be stored by default in `/media/models/`.